-If your business name is ABC Auto Repair and your business is formed as an LLC, decide if you’re going to use “ABC Auto Repair” or “ABC Auto Repair, LLC” as the business name.
+If your business name is ABC Auto Repair and your business is formed as an LLC, decide if you will use “ABC Auto Repair” or “ABC Auto Repair, LLC” as the business name.
 Decide and then use it the same everywhere.
-If your address has a suite number, decide on spelling out “Suite” or abbreviating it to “Ste”.
-Decide if you’re going to spell out “Road” or abbreviate to “Rd”.
+If your address has a suite number, decide on spelling out “Suite” or abbreviating it to “Ste.”
+Decide if you’re going to spell out “Road” or abbreviate it to “Rd.”
 Be 100% consistent with this information.

 There really is a lot to SEO.
 I gave you some things to get you started, but this is just the tip of the iceberg.
-The next step is to go take my free class where I go into much more detail about SEO.
+The next step is to take my free class, where I go into much more detail about SEO.
 You can access it here.

 ADA compliance for a website is mostly about making it where a visually impaired person can read it with a screen reader or other means of assistance.
 Visually impaired does not only refer to those who are blind.
-It can also refer to those who are colorblind who may not be able to read text that does not contrast enough with the background, or those who simply have poor vision and need a larger font.
+It can also refer to those who are colorblind who may not be able to read text that does not contrast enough with the background or have poor vision and need a larger font.

 This next statement is my opinion.
 It is what I THINK to be true.
 It’s probably wrong.
-Do not take it as truth or fact, but for entertainment purposes only.
+Please do not take it as truth or fact, but for entertainment purposes only.

 Also, let’s put the legal aspect of ADA compliance aside for a minute.
 Making your website accessible to all people is just the right thing to do.